SNAP-UQ: Self-supervised Next-Activation Prediction for Single-Pass Uncertainty in TinyML: SNAP-UQ Explained

-Training attaches tiny per-layer predictors and optimizes a self-supervised surprisal loss, then fits a monotone map from aggregated surprisal to error probability (Alg.~\ref{alg:snap-train}).
-At inference, a single pass computes per-tap standardized errors, aggregates them into $S(x)$, maps to $U(x)$, and thresholds—without extra passes, buffers, or online labels (Alg.~\ref{alg:snap-infer}).
+Overall, training attaches lightweight per-layer predictors and optimizes a self-supervised surprisal loss, then fits a monotone map from aggregated surprisal to error probability (Alg.~\ref{alg:snap-train}).
+At inference, a single pass computes standardized errors at the taps, aggregates them into $S(x)$, maps to $U(x)$, and thresholds, without extra passes, buffers, or online labels (Alg.~\ref{alg:snap-infer}).